coala/coala/docs/Getting_Involved/Writing_Tests.rst

 Actually Writing a Test
 -----------------------

-So how do you implement a test in coala?
+So how do you implement a test in *coala*?
 First up, tests are placed into the ``coala-bears/tests`` (if you want to write a test for a bear) or ``coala/tests`` (if you test a component written for the coalib) directory.
 They are also written in python (version 3) and get